Nbellavitis/SO/README.md

 ### 3. Using slave

 To see the MD5 hash of a single file, run `./slave`.
-First, call `./slave`, then pass the file path.
+First, call `./slave`, then write the file path in the terminal (standard input).

 ### 4. Using separate terminals